gpr-indevelopment/dissert-serverless-local-io/README.md

 2. Then, open the [R Markdown](/analysis/main-exp/Dissert-final-exp.Rmd) from the main experiment and knit using RStudio.
 This will connect to the database on local and generate the data visualization to a PDF file.

+To correctly render the data visualization you might need to install the following packages to your RStudio environment:

+- gridpattern
+- ggpattern
+- rstudioapi
+- scales
+- RPostgres
+- ggplot2
+- gridExtra
+- hrbrthemes
+- dplyr
+- tidyr
+- viridis
+- readxl
+- stringr

 ## Functions

 - [docker-fio-lambda](./docker-fio-lambda): Lambda function based a custom image that comes with fio benchmark installed.